Professional and Personal Development

-In addition to my consulting practice, I am a faculty member of the Encore Learning Program at City College San Francisco (former Acting Chair), and a Health Educator at Kaiser Permanente.
+In addition to my consulting practice, I am a Health Educator at Kaiser Permanente. and former acting chair and faculty member of the Encore Learning Program at City College San Francisco.

 "Hope does not lecture.
 She engages participants in a conversation about goals, families, work and the benefits of lifelong learning.
 She respects the diverse opinions that are inherent in San Francisco's adult learning population and our program participants responded positively to this."